Tigers vs. Twins Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has 44 hits with seven doubles, a triple, five home runs, 25 walks and 13 RBI.
-He's also stolen 10 bases.
+- Zach McKinstry has put up 44 hits with seven doubles, a triple, five home runs and 25 walks.
+He has driven in 13 runs with 10 stolen bases.

 McKinstry Recent Games